efuller/wp-todo/assets/js/readme.md

-To create a new `.js` file that will be enqueued automatically, just add a new `.js` file here and run `grunt scripts`.

-To give the file priority, just add a number before it, e.g.
-`5-my-file.js` will load 5th in this directory.
+If you add a new .js file here, make sure you enqueue it in `WPT_Interface::enqueue_scripts_and_styles`.